oncoestimand/oncowg_webpage/oncoestimand.md

 * A slide deck which summarizes the group's assessment on how the COVID-19 pandemic affects the estimand in a typical oncology clinical trial, for various endpoints.
 This slidedeck is considered to be a ``living document'' that will be updated as we, as a drug development community, learn about the impact of the pandemic on our trials, and how to best handle this impact.
 The slidedecks can be downloaded here:
   + [Onco estimand WG COVID-19 slidedeck (Version 1 16th April 2020)](docs/onco_estimand_COVID-19_slidedeck_v1.pdf).
 * A paper summarizing the concepts in this slide deck:
-  + [Onco estimand WG COVID-19 paper draft (revised submitted version)](http://arxiv.org/abs/2006.04480).
-The full reference is given above.
+  + [Onco estimand WG COVID-19 paper draft](http://arxiv.org/abs/2006.04480).
+The full reference to the finally published paper is given above.

 We appreciate any feedback on these documents!
 Please feel reach out to Evgeny or Kaspar (contact details above).